eliacer95/django-pack-notification/README.md

 message | String | Si | All description that the message will have. subtitle | String | No | An specific name for the message.

+In this link you can find basic message formatting https://api.slack.com/docs/message-formatting

 ### Enviando notificaciones:
 ```py
 url = "https://hooks.slack.com/services/XXXXXXXXX/YYYYYYYY/OXbi63xBPrGeceUMsEsTngUA"